Future of Media Technology: Content management and digital disruption

-News UK rebuilt The Sun’s content management system “from scratch” after removing its online paywall, Press Gazette’s Future of Media Technology Series was told
+News UK rebuilt The Sun’s content management system “from scratch” after removing its online paywall, Press Gazette’s Future of Media Technology Series was told.

 Technology platforms director at News UK, Paul Wilson, said that after The Sun paywall was taken down after two years in late 2015, the tabloid newsbrand used it to take a digital-first approach.